A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Introduction

-In this paper, as a generalization of the Schikhof theorem (\cite{MR748978}) and known non-Archimedean analogues (\cite[Theorem 1.1]{Ishiki2021ultra} and \cite[Theorem 4.3]{MR3503300}) of the Arens--Eells theorem, we prove that for every non-Archimedean valued field $(K, \rVert *\lVert_{K} )$, for every metric space $(X, d)$, there exist a valud field $(L, \rVert*\lVert_{L})$ and an isometry embedding $I\colon X\to K$ such that $L$ is a valued field extension of $K$, the set $I(X)$ is closed in $L$, and $I(X)$ is algebraically independent over $K$ (Theorem \ref{thm:19main2}).
-A key point of the proof of Theorem \ref{thm:19main2} is to use the notion of $p$-adic Hahn fields ($p$-adic Mal'cev--Neumann fields), which was first introduced by Poonen \cite{MR1225257} as $p$-adic analogues of ordinary Hahn fields.
+In this paper, as a generalization of the Schikhof theorem (\cite{MR748978}) and known non-Archimedean analogues (\cite[Theorem 1.1]{Ishiki2021ultra} and \cite[Theorem 4.3]{MR3503300}) of the Arens--Eells theorem, we prove that for every non-Archimedean valued field $(K, \lVert *\rVert_{K} )$, and for every metric space $(X, d)$, there exist a valued field $(L, \lVert*\rVert_{L})$ and an isometric embedding $I\colon X\to L$ such that $L$ is a valued field extension of $K$, the set $I(X)$ is closed in $L$, and $I(X)$ is algebraically independent over $K$ (Theorem \ref{thm:19main2}).
+Our proof can be considered as a sophisticated version of Schikhof's embedding method \cite{MR748978}.
+A key point of the proof of Theorem \ref{thm:19main2} is to use the notion of $p$-adic Mal'cev--Neumann fields ($p$-adic Hahn fields), which was first introduced by Poonen \cite{MR1225257} as $p$-adic analogues of ordinary Hahn fields.